camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 The `ProcessEngineContext` utility class can be used to declare to the Process Engine that a new Process Engine Context needs to be created in order for the database operations in a nested Process Engine Command to be separated in a new transaction.
-The folowing `Java` code example shows how the class can be used:
+The following `Java` code example shows how the class can be used:

 ```java